 The practice used a range of information to identify risks and improve quality in relation to patient safety.
 For example, reported incidents, national patient safety alerts as well as comments and complaints received from patients.
+The practice manager showed us a 'log book' they had introduced some time ago where staff could record incidents or events, including near misses.
+We saw this had been completed on a regular basis when it was first introduced; however the use of the book had reduced over time.
+This could mean some opportunities to learn from events and near misses to improve patient safety were missed.

 Staff we spoke with were aware of their responsibility to raise concerns, and how to report incidents and near misses.
 Staff said that everybody had a responsibility to report and record matters of safety.
 We saw that records were kept of significant events and incidents.
-We reviewed a sample of the reports completed by practice staff during the previous two years, and the minutes of meetings where these were discussed.
+We reviewed a sample of the reports completed by practice staff during the previous year, and the minutes of meetings where these were discussed.
 The records we looked at showed the practice had managed these consistently over time and so could demonstrate a safe track record.